Shougo/neobundle.vim/README.md

 Requirements:
 * Vim 7.2.051 or above.
-* "git" command in $PATH(if you want to install github or vim.org plugins)
+* "git" command in $PATH (if you want to install github or vim.org plugins)

 Recommends:
 * [vimproc](https://github.com/Shougo/vimproc.vim) if you want to install/update asynchronously

-Note: Neobundle is not stable plugin manager.
-If you want to stable plugin manager, you should use Vundle plugin.
-It is well works widely and more tested.
+Note: Neobundle is not a stable plugin manager.
+If you want a stable plugin manager, you should use Vundle plugin.
+It well works widely and it is more tested.
 If you want to use extended features, you can use neobundle.

-Vundle features : Stable, simple, good for beginners neobundle features : Early development(may break compatibility), very complex, good for plugin power users(for example, 50+ plugins and over 1000 lines .vimrc, ...)
+Vundle features: Stable, simple, good for beginners

+Neobundle features: Early development (may break compatibility), very complex, good for plugin power users (for example, 50+ plugins and over 1000 lines .vimrc, ...)

 ## How it works